-Art is like that, too.
-There are lots of schools of thought.
-People who want to work in one of the art fields need to first figure out what they want to do—paint, sculpt, draw, write, perform, sing, etc.—how to do it, who to learn from, and why.
+There are lots of schools of thought about art, what good art is, how to make good art, and lots more.
 I took courses in painting, drawing, photography, and design when I was in college, and I tried to apply what I’d learned about Impressionist art to my own paintings.
 I didn’t impress myself with what I produced, and for one very basic reason.
 I didn’t know what I was doing.
-I also didn’t know what I didn’t know until recently.
+I also didn’t know what I didn’t know.

 Now I know that Impressionism is more than a technique.
 The Impressionists had two important things that painters before them didn’t have.
 Bright new paint colors were being created by the mid-1800’s, not just earthy colors made from organic materials and ground up rock.
 And their paints could be put in flexible, portable tubes.
 Without these two things, bright colors and portable tubes, painters like Claude Monet and Vincent Van Gogh wouldn’t have been able to take their paints and canvases outside their studios and paint en plein air.
 Those inventions allowed a generation of painters to, for the first time, leave their studios and paint the light-bathed landscape in its many variations.
 What they became well-known for was their ability to paint their impressions of light—how it changed and why.